Bhavik-Ardeshna/PostMaster-Clone-of-PostMan/README.md

 # PostMaster-Clone-of-PostMan

-PostMaster Clone of PostMan, Use to perform GET and POST request..
+PostMaster Clone of PostMan, Use to perform GET and POST request.

 Requirement:
 HTML